harshmizzz/LunchClub-Clone/README.md

 Features:
  Already added: | To be added:

-   1) Dynamic Users card with current users in database
+   1) Email and Google sign in |  1) Dynamic Users card with current users in database
-   1) Email and Google sign in
    2) Retreiving and saving user data on database and storage
    3) Connected the ui with database for dynamic changes
 |----|-----|-------|